Jaime Alas

-Jaime Enrique Alas Morales (born 30 July 1989) is a Salvadoran professional footballer who plays as a midfielder for Liga Nacional club Municipal and the El Salvador national team.
+Jaime Enrique Alas Morales (born 30 July 1989) is a Salvadoran professional footballer who plays as a midfielder for Liga Nacional club Guastatoya.

 Club career

 Alas' professional career began in July 2006, at the age of 16, when he signed a contract with the now defunct Salvadoran club San Salvador.
 Shortly after, he moved to Argentina to play in the reserves of River Plate.
-He spent four years at the club before returning in 2010 to El Salvador to join Luis Ángel Firpo.
+He spent four years at the club before returning to El Salvador in 2010 to join Luis Ángel Firpo.

-On 29 June 2012, Alas signed a contract with Rosenborg until the end of the 2015-season.
-He joined the club when the Norwegian transfer window opened on 1 August 2012.
+On 29 June 2012, Alas signed a three-year contract with Rosenborg, and joined the club when the Norwegian transfer window opened on 1 August 2012.
 He made his debut in a Europa League Qualification match against Servette.

 Alas only played a total of seven matches for Rosenborg until he in July 2013 signed a loan deal with the San Jose Earthquakes that lasted until the end of the season in December.
-After he returned from loan, he transferred to the Mexican second-tier team Ballenas Galeana. in May 2014 it was announced Ballenas Galeana was sold to Club Irapuato in the Mexican Ascenso MX, Jaime Alas was sold to FAS in 2014.
+After he returned from loan, he transferred to the Mexican second-tier team Ballenas Galeana.
+In May 2014, it was announced Ballenas Galeana was sold to Club Irapuato in the Mexican Ascenso MX, Jaime Alas was sold to FAS in 2014.